1.0 Elements of Addressing

 The mailer‘s signature on the postage statement certifies that the ZIP Code accuracy standard has been met for each address in the corresponding mailing presented to the USPS.

 The carrier route accuracy standard is a means of ensuring that the carrier route code correctly matches the delivery address information.
 For the purposes of this standard, address means a specific address associated with a specific carrier route code.
-Addresses used on pieces claiming any Periodicals carrier route prices, any USPS Marketing Mail Enhanced Carrier Route prices (including DALs used with Product Samples), or any Bound Printed Matter carrier route prices are subject to the carrier route accuracy standard and must meet the following requirements:
+Addresses used on pieces claiming any Periodicals carrier route prices, any USPS Marketing Mail Enhanced Carrier Route prices (including DALs or DMLs used with Product Samples), or any Bound Printed Matter carrier route prices are subject to the carrier route accuracy standard and must meet the following requirements:

-- Each address and associated carrier route code used on the mailpieces (or DALs) in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 6.2 and a product release that is within the USPS Product Cycle in Exhibit 9.3.1 .
+- Each address and associated carrier route code used on the mailpieces (or DALs or DMLs) in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 6.2 and a product release that is within the USPS Product Cycle in Exhibit 9.3.1 .

 - Each individual address in the mailing is subject to the carrier route accuracy standard.